|he traditional copper

 Norman-French patois is still spoken by some of the older population.

-|The Guernsey Can|
+|The Guernsey Can

-The Guernsey Can, the last surviving relic of Guernsey's Norman ancestry with a pedigree of nearly one thousand years, is the pride of every true Guernsey home, whether granite cottage, farmhouse, or manor of a feudal fief.
+The Guernsey Can, the last surviving relic of Guernsey's Norman ancestry with a pedigree of over one thousand years, is the pride of every true Guernsey home, whether granite cottage, farmhouse, or manor of a feudal fief.

 It came over from Normandy in France with the original cattle in 980 AD.
 These cattle were the founders of the world-famous Guernsey Golden breed.
 The 'Froment du Leon' is the most prominent ancestor of the Guernsey Cow, and can still be seen in Brittany.
 According to the Norman chronicles, the Duke of Normandy sent monks from Mont St. Michel to Guernsey, and they brought the cattle with them.